kinode-dao/kinode-book/src/my_first_app/chapter_2.md

 The last chapter explained packages, the package manifest, and metadata.
 Every package contains one or more processes, which are the actual Wasm programs that will run on a node.
-In order to compile properly to the Nectar environment, every process must generate the WIT bindings for the `process` "world".
+In order to compile properly to the Kinode environment, every process must generate the WIT bindings for the `process` "world".

 ```rust
 wit_bindgen::generate!({